ar-karimi/NikeStore/README.md

 # NikeStore
 This is a sample online store for checking and buying Nike shoes

-Using: MVVM, Koin, Retrofit, RxJava2, Room, LiveData, DataBinding/BindingAdapters, Junit/Espresso, Fresco, EventBus, Material Design, ViewPager2
+Using: MVVM, Clean Architecture, Architecture components (ViewModel, LiveData, DataBinding/BindingAdapters), SOLID Principles, Koin, Retrofit, RxJava2, Room, Junit/Espresso, Fresco, EventBus, Material Design, ViewPager2

 > Developed in 2023

+Refactored Project with 'Dagger Hilt' is available in 'refactor' branch

+> Refactored in 2024

 Screenshots: